isomerpages/dis-dotc/news/events/_posts/2024-10-22-post-Kicking Off Our Inaugural Hackathon 2024 #BuildTogether.md

 <p>As Hackathon 2024 unfolds in the coming weeks, the anticipation builds
 for the innovative ideas and solutions that will emerge.
-Stay tuned for updates on this exciting journey of collaboration and growth, and explore more about how we’re fostering creativity and teamwork in our <a href="https://www.dotc.gov.sg/hackathon-2024-building-together-for-innovation-and-growth/" rel="noopener" target="_new">Hackathon 2024 feature</a>.</p>
+Stay tuned for updates on this exciting journey of collaboration and growth, and explore more about how we’re fostering creativity and teamwork in our Midway Checkpoint:
+Showcasing Hackathon Teams' Progress feature</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/20241022_132434.jpg">